Lindelani82/predicting-customer-categories/README.md

 # predicting-customer-categories

-For this project we will using customer dataset related to a telecommunication company, we will be using classification algorthms such as KNN(K Nearest Neighbor) to predict the category of customers, and evaluate the accuracy of our model.
+For this project we will be using customer dataset related to a telecommunication company, we will be using classification algorthms such as KNN(K Nearest Neighbor) to predict the category of customers, and evaluate the accuracy of our model.

 # Project goals
 Develop code for cleaning and prepare data for analysis